oem/Hamburg.jl/README.md

 The numbers reported to the RKI are also delayed by one day, the time of recording has been moved back one day to align with the dates from hamburg.de.

+There is an [example notebook](https://github.com/oem/Hamburg.jl/blob/master/docs/Hamburg.ipynb) that digs a bit deeper into the data and visualizes it.

 The datasets are also available as csv files, in case you want to use them separately:

 [infected.csv](https://github.com/oem/Hamburg.jl/blob/master/src/covid-19/infected.csv)